-Cataracts are clumps of protein that collect on the lens of an eye and interfere with vision.
-Normally, light passes through the lens -- the clear tissue behind the pupil -- and focuses on the retina.
+Cataracts are clumps of protein that collect on the lens of the eye and interfere with vision.
+Normally light passes through the lens, the clear tissue behind the pupil, and focuses on the retina.
 The retina is the light-sensitive layer of the eye that sends visual signals to the brain.
 A cataract happens when the clear lens becomes cloudy.

 Most cataracts develop slowly over time and are a natural result of aging.
 Once cataracts become large enough that vision loss interferes with everyday activities, such as driving, reading, or watching television, they should be surgically removed.

-Cataract removal is one of the most common operations performed in the United States today.
-According to the National Eye Institute, roughly 90% of people who have cataract surgery have improved vision as a result.
+Cataract removal is one of the most common operations performed in the United States.
+According to the National Eye Institute, roughly 90% of people who have cataract surgery have better vision afterward.

 Signs and Symptoms